 What’s the best time of year to visit Budapest?

-While Budapest is always beautiful, the warm months of May through September are the most popular months to visit Budapest (with a small uptick around Christmas time as well).
+While Budapest is always beautiful, the warm months of May through September are the most popular months to visit the Hungarian national capital (with a small uptick around Christmas time as well).

 Personally, I think the best time to visit Budapest is in April or October – shoulder season, when prices are lower and the crowds thinner.